 This unusual Law of Attraction started the summer when I was 11 years old and played right field in the Swansea Little League.
 (Or was it left field?
 I can never get it straight.
 You know, that spot beyond first base?)
-I was on the politically indecently named team known as the Indians.
 I never wanted to be on a baseball team.
 In fact, I loathed the very idea.
 But it was my parents’ way of trying to assimilate me with other boys and get me out of the house.

 Not long before, I had walked up to my father while he was reading the newspaper on a Sunday afternoon and said, “Daddy, I think I’m a drug addict.”

 He slowly lowered his paper and his La-Z-Boy.
 He looked over my head to my mother.
 Then he looked at me.
 “Why do you say that, son?”
 He was gentle, a hand on my arm.

 I explained that we had been given a handout in school that listed the possible signs of preteen and teen drug addiction.
 One of them was spending excessive time alone, especially in a bedroom behind closed doors.
 Because of squalls of anxiety that were storming through my body, I had often locked myself in my room alone.